Tekken 8: Unforgotten Echoes

 Two months prior to the story, Eddy Gordo has been working alongside the Polish prime minister, Lidia Sobieska, to recruit rebel Tekken Force soldiers for the fight against G Corp.
 He meets up with Lars to have both of their armies coordinate, where he also encounters Jin, who apologizes for the dirty work he forced him to do in the Tekken Force and failing to save his master.
 After a spar, Eddy forgives Jin for his past actions and the two agree to work together to fight for the future.

 Eddy is then sent to the Mishima Zaibatsu base in South America, where the Tekken Force is under attack from G Corp.
 While defending the soldiers, he faces off against his former partner in the Tekken Force, Nina, who was sent to retrieve data from inside the base.
 After their fight, she deceitfully leaves with no intent of wanting to cause any serious harm, only to return moments later and attempt to kill the Tekken Force soldiers and Eddy with a group of self-destructing Jack-7s, but Eddy manages to save himself and the soldiers to later recruit them in the war against G-Corp.
 He informs Lidia about the encounter, as well as a group of mysterious monks they've been investigating who have also shown up to battle G-Corp forces.

 Two months later, Lidia led UN Forces in the relief efforts in New York after Jin and Kazuya's battle in Manhattan.
-She was able to accomplish this quickly thanks to some leaked intel on G-Corp from Reina, whom she battles before the tournament after learning she's connected to Heihachi.
+She was able to accomplish this quickly thanks to some leaked intel on G-Corp from Reina, with the help, whom she battles before the tournament after learning she's connected to Heihachi, with the information Reina gathered comes from the second Kunimitsu, off-screen.
 After Reina leaves, Lidia is tested by the mysterious warriors known as the Tekken Monks, who request her services after determining she's of sound body and mind to assist their latest recruit, Heihachi Mishima.